-The University of Wisconsin-Eau Claire's mathematics - statistics and applied mathematics emphasis bachelor's degree is an excellent choice for students interested in scientific or engineering applications of mathematics; careers in business, industry, statistics or data science; or graduate work in areas like engineering, operations research, optimization or statistics.
+The University of Wisconsin-Eau Claire's mathematics - statistics and applied mathematics emphasis bachelor's degree is an excellent choice for students interested in scientific or engineering applications of mathematics; careers in business, industry, statistics or data science; or graduate work in areas like mathematics, engineering or statistics.

 Curriculum throughout the rigorous major will show you how to use mathematics to solve problems for the natural, social and actuarial sciences.
 In addition to core mathematics courses, a variety of electives within the degree allow you to further study topics that interest you or align with your career goals.
 Explore classes in digital signal processing, complex variables, probability, survey sampling or nonparametric statistics.